SchoolOfCode/workshop_dom-102/README.md

 Within the function...

-👉 double the the value of the the pennies variable.
+👉 Double the the value of the the pennies variable.

-👉 update the `innerText` of the output tag to be `${pennies} pennies`.
+👉 Use the pennies variable to update the `textContent` of the output tag to be `${pennies} pennies`.

 ## Task 2 - selecting and changing text